Bounding finite-image sequences of length $\omega^k$: Introduction

 We will address the more general case of $\alpha<\omega^\omega$ in Section~\ref{cnf}.

-In Section~\ref{seclower}, we will also examine the question of lower bounds; unfortunately, we are not able to show that our bound is reasonably tight in general, but we will at least show this when $n=2$ ($n=1$ being already known due to the work of De Jongh, Parikh, and Schmidt \cite{DJP,Schmidt}).
+In Section~\ref{seclower}, we will also examine the question of lower bounds; unfortunately, we are not able to show that our bound is reasonably tight in general, but we will at least show this when $n=2$ (the case of $n=1$ being already known due to the work of De Jongh, Parikh, and Schmidt \cite{DJP,Schmidt}).

 More specifically: \begin{thm} There is a triply-exponential function $f(\beta)$ such that, for any $\beta$, there is some well-quasi-ordering $X$ with $o(X)=\beta$ and $o(\finseq{\omega^2}{X})\ge f(\beta)$. \end{thm}